 - Do not open suspicious e-mails or the attachments that come with them.

 - Do not keep your Bluetooth connection enabled when you are not using it.
 Viruses and malware are easily spread through Bluetooth connection.
-The history of Series 60 phones holds examples of Bluetooth vulnerabilities which may be used to spread viruses and malware among other things.

 - Do not use your phone's removable memory card in other devices if you cannot guarantee they are secure.
 The devices may have programs which attempt to pry data from the memory card and misuse it.
 In addition, they might set up malware on the memory card, which runs on your phone without your knowledge.